“Before you are a leader, success is all about growing yourself. When you become a leader, success is all about growing others.”

 An essential aspect of capacity building should be to increase our ability to cope with change and to use an integrated and holistic approach rather than traditional, outmoded ways of using control to address problems and organizational change.
 Buy-in needs to be developed in honest straightforward conversations often one person at a time.
 If you know it’s time to make positive changes but feel unsure or overwhelmed at how to build the capacity for it, call me today or start by taking one of my online exploration assessments under Services on my website.
 I’ll send you a FREE report.

-As published in St. Louis Small Business Monthly, December 2014
+As published in my column The Extraordinary Workplace, St. Louis Small Business Monthly, December 2014